The impact of mass-dependent stochasticity at cosmic dawn: Results

 At face-value, stochastic star formation exacerbates the potential ionizing photon crisis: due to the higher luminosity densities in our scatter model, we require an even lower value of $f_{\rm esc}\sim0.05$ than the no-scatter case ($f_{\rm esc}\sim0.08$) to obtain a $z\sim6$ end of reionization.
 We note here that our linear $\xi_\mathrm{ion}$ model also assumes $\xi_\mathrm{ion}$ is higher for starbursting galaxies, but even when using a constant $\xi_\mathrm{ion}$ model the higher luminosity density of the scatter model implies a higher injection rate of ionizing photons at $z\gtrsim8$ compared to the no-scatter case.
 This motivates the need to consider a distribution of escape fractions and $\xi_\mathrm{ion}$, different for galaxies in different stages of their bursty SFH, to properly model early galaxies' contribution to reionization.

 We note however that while there are observational constraints on $\xi_\mathrm{ion}$ at high-$z$, the escape fraction is not directly constrained.
 Thus our predictions here are merely illustrative, but demonstrate that stochasticity can have a marked impact on the timing of reionization and is an important additional constraint to understand early star formation, and can be constrained now to $z\simgt10$ with JWST observations \citep[e.g.,][]{Nakane23,Umeda2023}.
+Indeed, recent analyses of CMB data have found higher values of the Thomson scattering optical depth compared to \citet{Planck18}, implying a possible early tail to reionization \citep{Pagano2020,deBelsunce2021,Giare2024}.
+As recently discussed by \citet{Asthana2024} an early start to reionization is not inconsistent with the requirement from the Lyman-$\alpha$ forest that reionization is complete by $z\sim5.3-6$ \citep{Bosman2022,Qin2021}.

 As stochasticity implies lower mass halos (which are less biased, see above) are more important for reionization this would also impact the morphology of reionization.
 We would expect more numerous, smaller bubbles at fixed neutral fraction compared to a case with no stochasticity \citep[e.g.][]{Hutter21, Hutter2023, Lu24}.
 This could potentially be measured via Lyman-alpha transmission and 21-cm intensity mapping.